vuejs/vetur/.github/ISSUE_TEMPLATE.md

   Please search through existing issues before making new issues.
   Please use English for communication.

+  Try disabling / removing other Vue extensions for VSCode.

   For crash / memory usage problem, try adding a tsconfig/jsconfig that only includes your client side Vue code, see more at: https://github.com/octref/vetur#setup
 -->